-Studies have shown that wild caught fish contain a higher ratio of omega-3 to omega-6 fatty acids .
-This is due to the omega-6 rich foods, farmed fish are fed.
+Studies have shown that wild caught fish contain a higher ratio of omega-3 to omega-6 fatty acids compared to farmed fish which are fed food high in omega-6.

 From this it is reasonable to expect krill oil derived from wild caught krill to have higher ratios of omega-3 to omega-6, compared to fish oil from farmed fish.